May it be peach, nectarine or donut peach, white or yellow, this recipe is very light and refreshing. Great for summer hot days!

 You can choose any kind of peach as long as they are tasty and well ripe.
 I tend to prefer the white peaches and whites nectarines.
 We find beautiful donut peaches (called vineyard peaches in French) on French farmer markets.

-3 sprigs of fresh mint (with at least a dozen leaves on each sprig)
+- 3 sprigs fresh mint with at least a dozen leaves on each sprig

 - Peel peaches and remove pits.
 Cut into slices.

 - In a saucepan, cook (or should I say poach ?) peaches in water with sugar.
 If peaches are ripe, 20 gr should be enough.
 Otherwise, increase the amount of sugar slightly.
 Bring to the boil.
 At the first broth, turn down the heat and let cook for a few minutes over low heat (5 to 10 minutes maximum).